Latest Government guidance

 When outside your home, it's important to try to stay 2 metres (3 steps) away from anyone you do not live with, unless they are part of your 'social bubble'.

-If you are visiting a healthcare setting or travelling on public transport, you should wear a face covering at all times.
+If you are visiting a healthcare setting, shop or travelling on public transport, you should wear a face covering at all times.

 There is separate advice about:

 - staying at home if you're at high risk of getting seriously ill from coronavirus

 - staying at home if you or someone you live with has symptoms of coronavirus

 There are things you can do to help stop germs like coronavirus spreading.
 The best way to prevent the spread of Covid-19 is by good hand hygiene and regular hand washing.
 Everyone is advised to wash hands more often, especially: